NanoAdblocker/NanoCore2/notes/dashboard_whitelist.md

 # Dashboard - Whitelist

-If you are not familiar with whitelisting in uBlock Origin, [**please read this first**](https://github.com/gorhill/uBlock/wiki/Dashboard:-Whitelist).
+If you are not familiar with whitelists in uBlock Origin, [**please read this first**](https://github.com/gorhill/uBlock/wiki/Dashboard:-Whitelist).

 ## Differences